josephvusich/fdf/README.md

-                            mutually exclusive with --ignore-hardlinks -d, --delete              (verb) delete duplicate files -t, --dry-run             don't actually do anything, just show what would be done --help                show this help screen and exit -h, --ignore-hardlinks    ignore existing hardlinks
+                            mutually exclusive with --ignore-hardlinks -d, --delete              (verb) delete duplicate files -t, --dry-run             don't actually do anything, just show what would be done --exclude GLOB        exclude files matching GLOB from scanning --exclude-dir DIR     exclude DIR from scanning, throws error if DIR does not exist --help                show this help screen and exit -h, --ignore-hardlinks    ignore existing hardlinks
-                            mutually exclusive with --copy -l, --link                (verb) hardlink duplicate files -m, --match FIELDS        Evaluate FIELDS to determine file equality, where valid fields are: name (case insensitive)
+                            mutually exclusive with --copy
+      --include GLOB        include GLOB, opposite of --exclude --include-dir DIR     include DIR, throws error if DIR does not exist -l, --link                (verb) hardlink duplicate files -m, --match FIELDS        Evaluate FIELDS to determine file equality, where valid fields are: name (case insensitive)